 - Literature Review of Resources for ECE

-- For educators looking for information on how to apply for an apprenticeship
+- For early childhood education professionals looking for information on how to apply for an apprenticeship

 - For employers looking for information on how to support the Apprenticeship Program at your school